How to send emails with Keystone

 Note: You can also use Mandrill with

-, but since it has no free tier we’ll skip it for this guide, see thekeystone-email
+keystone-email, but since it has no free tier we’ll skip it for this guide, see thekeystone-emaildocs for more information!

 Now we’re all setup to start sending emails!